This webpage aims to provide you with an overview of specialty training in Child and Adolescent Psychiatry (CAP) in the Southwest.

 You will also be encouraged to take the lead on quality improvement initiatives.

-On Call
+On Call (Cornwall Trainees)

 Placements

-- Exeter: Outpatients: this post is based at Evergreen House with Dr Oana Mitrofan as the supervisor.
+- Exeter: CAMHS Outpatients: this post is based at Evergreen House with Dr Oana Mitrofan as the psychiatric supervisor.
 The post has a focus on adolescent disorders and particularly mood disorders.
-However the caseload can be adapted to suit the training needs of the trainee.
+However, the caseload can be adapted to suit the training needs of the trainee.
 There is an ethos of multi-disciplinary working and opportunities for audit.
 There are plenty of opportunities for gaining experience in working with young people (and their families) with neurodevelopmental conditions and eating disorders (including ARFID).
 There is also a multidisciplinary complex assessment clinic that runs weekly.

-- South Devon:(Dartington): Outpatients: This post, with either Dr Sam Gothard or Dr Femi Akerele, is based in Dartington and provides opportunities for exposure to a wide variety of adolescent psychopathology & multi-disciplinary working.
-There’ll be opportunities develop particular experience in Eating Disorders, Learning Disabilities, Neurodevelopmental disorders and the crisis & home treatment team.
-Trainees will also have access to Psychological training & supervision, including CBT, DBT, Family therapy & Trauma focused CBT.
+- South Devon: (Dartington): Outpatients: This post, with either Dr Sam Gothard or Dr Femi Akerele acting as psychiatric supervisor, is based in Dartington and provides opportunities for exposure to a wide variety of adolescent psychopathology & multi-disciplinary working.
+There’ll be opportunities develop particular experience in Eating Disorders, Learning Disabilities and Neurodevelopmental disorders.
+Trainees will also have access to psychological training & supervision, including CBT, DBT, Family therapy & Trauma Focused CBT.
 This placement will provide opportunities for leadership & management experience.

-- Penwith: Community CAMHS: This post is based in Penzance at Bolitho House with Dr Hermione Roy as supervisor.
+- Penwith: Community CAMHS: This post is based in Penzance at Bolitho House with Dr Hermione Roy as the psychiatric supervisor.
 It is a friendly team who enjoy MDT working.
 The caseload can be adjusted to the needs of the trainee and there are opportunities in gaining experience in family therapy as well as other therapeutic approaches.
 Neurodevelopmental assessment occurs within the team and extra experience of complex neurodevelopmental assessment and intellectual disability can be gained, if desired, by short term mini placements with local specialist teams.
-The service is currently making steps to improve participation and nature based interventions.
+The service is currently making steps to improve participation and nature-based interventions.

 Research